scientific-python/cookie/docs/README.md

 bundle exec jekyll serve --livereload
 ```

 The pages are in markdown in `pages/`.
-Images and datafiles are in `assets/`.
+Images and data files are in `assets/`.

 To bump versions, use nox.
 You can run `nox -s pc_bump` to bump the pre-commit
 versions, and `nox -s gha_bump` to bump the GitHub Actions versions.